 Functions

 Functions define subroutines that can be called from various places in a program to perform some action.
-A function is defined with the keyword function which can be abbreviated to fn.
+A function is defined like a variable with the keyword var .
 All functions in the DSL take a variable number of inputs.
 This means that a function can be called from one place and passed 2 inputs and in other places passed 1 or 3 inputs.
 An example of why this is useful is the built-in print function.
 For example,

 print(“Hello”, “ World”);